oceanprotocol/docs/infrastructure/deploying-provider.md

 #### 1. Create a YAML file for Provider configuration.

 From a terminal window, create a YAML file (in our example the file is named provider-deploy.yaml) then copy and paste the following content.
-Check the comments in the file and replace the fields with the specific values of your implementation (RPC URLs, the private key etc.).&#x20;
+Check the comments in the file and replace the fields with the specific values of your implementation (RPC URLs, the private key etc.).

 ```yaml
 apiVersion: apps/v1